 To minimize disruption to this important pedestrian connection to Colman Dock, crews first built the temporary bridge, then removed the current one.

 - March 2019: Move a sewer along Western Avenue to prepare for building the new, temporary bridge.

 - March – June 2019: Build the support columns for the temporary bridge on Western Avenue and Columbia Street.

 - March – June 2019: Demolition crews will skip over the section of viaduct around the current pedestrian bridge as they work their way up the waterfront, leaving the current pedestrian bridge intact and open.

 - June – July 2019: Bring in and place the temporary bridge structure atop the columns.

 - July – August 2019: Complete building the temporary bridge and connect it to the existing bridge at the intersection of Western Avenue and Marion Street.

 - September 2019: Demolish remaining section of viaduct at Marion Street and section of current pedestrian bridge over Alaskan Way.

 - Sept.
-15, 2019: Open new pedestrian bridge with opening of new terminal at Colman Dock.
+15, 2019: Open new pedestrian bridge when new terminal at Colman Dock opens.